Information for Students from Sweden

 - A one-semester exchange (see below)

-- Bond University offers a one-semester Postgraduate Diploma in Law that consists of four subjects designed especially for civil law students, including the subject Introduction to Common Law.
+- Bond University offers a one-semester Graduate Diploma in Legal Practice that consists of four subjects designed especially for civil law students, including the subject Introduction to Common Law.

 - Bond also offers one-semester Diplomas in corporate and commercial law, international trade law, and dispute resolution.